Policies and Procedures

 Any park user, program participant, or spectator who strikes, attempts to strike, verbally threatens to strike, or attempts to intimidate a Parks and Recreation employee or cause such employee or another park patron to be apprehensive about his/her personal safety; or who persists in the use of vulgar and inappropriate language in addressing a Parks and Recreation employee or at a Parks and Recreation program or facility; or who fails to heed the request of an on-site Parks and Recreation supervisor to vacate park property is subject to prosecution for violation of the City of Jefferson trespassing ordinance and suspension from attendance at Parks and Recreation programs or facilities for a period to be determined by the Director of Parks and Recreation.

-The Parks and Recreation Commission has adopted the following refund policy regarding programs and facilities:
+JC Parks has adopted the following refund policy regarding programs and facilities.

 - If a cancellation is made prior to the registration deadline, a refund will be given, less a processing fee.

-- If a cancellation is made after the registration deadline , a refund will be given for 1/2 of the fee paid.
-No refund will be given if a cancellation is made after 9:00 a.m. two business days prior to program start date.
+- If a cancellation is made after the registration deadline, a credit will be given for 1/2 of the fee paid.

 - Fees paid for admission to park facilities are not refundable.